zdravkov/kendo-docs/api/javascript/ui/pager.md

     </script>

 ### pageSizes `Boolean|Array` *(default: false)*
 Displays a list with predefined page sizes.
 An array of values to be displayed can be provided.
-If pageSize option is provided for DataSource then this pageSize value will be automatically selected in created selectbox.
+If `pageSize` option is provided for DataSource then this `pageSize` value will be automatically selected in created selectbox.

-#### Example - show the page size dropdown
+#### Example - show the page size DropDownList
     <div id="pager"></div>

     <script>